Four-level and Three-level Laser Gain Media

 |||W. P. Risk, “Modeling of longitudinally pumped solid-state lasers exhibiting reabsorption losses”, J. Opt.
 Soc.
 Am.
 B 5 (7), 1412 (1988), doi:10.1364/JOSAB.5.001412|

 |||J. O. White, “Parameters for quantitative comparison of two-, three-, and four-level laser media, operating wavelengths, and temperatures”, IEEE J. Quantum Electron.
 45 (10), 1213 (2009), doi:10.1109/JQE.2009.2020607|

 |||Blog article: What is different for quasi-three-level lasers?|

-See also: laser gain media, ytterbium-doped laser gain media, rare-earth-doped laser gain media, laser transitions, solid-state lasers, reciprocity method, effective transition cross sections, cryogenic lasers, The Photonics Spotlight 2006-08-12
+See also: laser physics, quasi-three-level laser gain media, laser gain media, ytterbium-doped laser gain media, rare-earth-doped laser gain media, laser transitions, Stark level manifolds, solid-state lasers, reciprocity method, effective transition cross sections, The Photonics Spotlight 2006-08-12

 This encyclopedia is authored by Dr. Rüdiger Paschotta, the founder and executive of RP Photonics Consulting GmbH.
 How about a tailored training course from this distinguished expert at your location?
 Contact RP Photonics to find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, training) and software could become very valuable for your business!